 Genetic counseling and hormone replacement therapy may also be recommended.
 Galactosemia can affect puberty, so hormone replacement therapy may help.

 It’s important to talk to your doctor and address concerns early.

 To follow a low-galactose diet, avoid foods with lactose, including:

 - other dairy products

 You can replace many of these foods with dairy-free alternatives, like almond or soy milk, sorbet, or coconut oil.
 Learn about almond milk for babies and toddlers.

-While the Centers for Disease Control and Prevention (CDC) recommends breast milk as the best way for infants to receive nutrients, they don’t recommend breastfeeding an infant with galactosemia.
+While the Centers for Disease Control and Prevention (CDC) breast milk as the best way for infants to receive nutrients, they don’t recommend breastfeeding an infant with galactosemia.
 Instead, you’ll need to use a lactose-free formula.
 Ask your doctor about formula options.